-{In addition to the ambiguous impact that dropping test scores can have on the diversity of the admitted class and the academic merit of each group, the decision to drop the test introduces some additional implicit trade-offs.
-For example, as part (ii) in Theorem~\ref{thm:threshold_char_without_aa} indirectly implies and Figure~\ref{fig:policycompare_barriers2dplot} illustrates, only one group (e.g., group $B$) may be positively affected by this policy change,}\footnote{{As part (ii) in Proposition~\ref{prop:group_aware_AA} shows, affirmative action has the same disproportionate effect across groups.}} {even if the overall academic merit increases.
-Depending on the exact model parameters, this might be an inevitable consequence of dropping the test score.
-Nevertheless, it raises interesting and important fairness trade-offs for policy-makers.}
+{Beyond the equivocal impact of dropping test scores on diversity and group-level academic merit, doing so introduces additional trade-offs.
+As part (ii) of Theorem~\ref{thm:threshold_char_without_aa} and Figure~\ref{fig:policycompare_barriers2dplot} show, one admitted group’s academic merit may decrease even when overall academic merit rises.
+Depending on the parameters, this may be an inevitable consequence of dropping the test, raising important fairness trade-offs for policymakers.}

 {Our next result studies the role of information loss in more depth, focusing on just the effect of the variance parameters in a setting without access barriers.}

 \begin{restatable}[Dropping tests without barriers]{theorem}{proptestgroupawarenoAA} Consider policies $P_{\full}$ and $P_{\subb}$, and assume unequal precisions under $P_{\full}$. \begin{itemize}